-Q: WHAT IF I DO NOT VOTE?
+O: WHAT IF I DO NOT VOTE?

 A: The effect of not voting will depend on how your share ownership is registered.
-If you own shares as a registered holder and you do not vote, then your unvoted shares will not be represented at the meeting and will not count toward the quorum requirement.
+If you own shares as a registered holder and do not vote, then your unvoted shares will not be represented at the meeting and will not count toward the quorum requirement.
 If a quorum is obtained, then your unvoted shares will not affect whether a proposal is approved or rejected.

 If you are a shareholder whose shares are not registered in your name and you do not vote, then your bank, broker or other holder of record may still represent your shares at the meeting for purposes of obtaining a quorum.
 In the absence of your voting instructions, your bank, broker or other holder of record may not be able to vote your shares in its discretion depending on the particular proposal before the meeting.
 Your broker may not vote your shares in its discretion in the election of directors; therefore, you must vote your shares if you want them to be counted in the election of directors.
-In addition, your broker is not permitted to vote your shares in its discretion regarding matters related to executive compensation, including the advisory vote to approve named executive officer compensation and the advisory vote regarding the frequency of future advisory votes to approve named executive officer compensation.
+In addition, your broker is not permitted to vote your shares in its discretion regarding matters related to executive compensation, including the advisory vote to approve named executive officer compensation.
 However, your broker may vote your shares in its discretion on routine matters such as the ratification of the Company's independent registered public accounting firm.

-Q: WHO WILL COUNT THE VOTE?
+O: WHO WILL COUNT THE VOTE?